SusanMowers/Re_Cens_Doc/EN/log _for_ccri_prelim.md

 ## In the beginning
 1. On the minus side
 - CCRI_prelim.md looks junky.
-Tons of information and many sections all crammed into one page. <br/>
+Tons of information and sections all crammed into one page. <br/>
 2. On the plus side
 - Sandra had created a table of contents at the top of the page to make this massive page more navigable (via html links to ## level 2 headers)
 - \## - level 2 headers display nice horizontal lines on the line just below providing good section demarcators.